 If you are watching out for your figure but still want good food, try the Progresso red wine vinegar.
 It has zero calories and zero fat and it provides the perfect balance of sweetness and crispness to your salads and other vegetable dishes.
 The wine used is diluted with water to reach a 5% acidity which is a great level of acidity for both light and heavy dishes such as vegetable-based ones and meat dishes.
 You can also use it for sauces, marinades.
 This one is a handy ingredient with great value to have in your kitchen and surely a vinegar that your whole family loves.

 Great value, beneficial to health and exceeds expectations, Napa Valley red wine vinegar is a staple in many kitchens.
-It is made from a barrel-aged Italian wine with a blend of the best grapes, olives, seeds and nuts and bottled in the United States.
+It is made from a barrel-aged Italian wine with a blend of the best grapes, olives, seeds, and nuts, and bottled in the United States.
 Furthermore, it is unpasteurized and unfiltered so it can develop a depth of flavors.
 It can also be made from a decadent California red wine.
 It has 6% acidity and it contains natural sulfites and no added sugars and coloring.
 It comes in an enticing bottle that shows off the vinegar’s vibrant ruby hue.
-Its flavor profile is more on the fruity and tart side, making it suitable for vinaigrettes, pastas and marinades.
-It is certified organic, free from BPA, calories, fat, sodium and is vegan and non-GMO.
+Its flavor profile is more on the fruity and tart side, making it suitable for vinaigrettes, pasta, and marinades.
+It is certified organic, free from BPA, calories, fat, sodium, and is vegan and non-GMO.